eth-educators/eth-docker/README.md

 cp default.env .env
 ```

-After copying the `default.env` file, you **must** adjust the contents
-of `.env` to your environment.
+You may want to adjust the contents of `.env` to your environment.
-Specifically, set the first entry `DEPCLI_UID` to your UID if you are running
-this on Linux.
-You can find your UID with `echo $UID`.

-There is no need to touch the other UIDs in this file.

 Other distributions are expected to work as long as they support
 git, docker, and docker-compose.